sisIFU/Speed_Reading/README.md

 * Electronics Versus Paper

-"I'm not convinced there's really a neurological difference per se between electronic and paper documents"
+⋅⋅⋅"I'm not convinced there's really a neurological difference per se between electronic and paper documents"

 * Aduio versus slient reading

-"Setting political correctness aside, however, it's probably true that if you really want to absorb the multiple meanings, and you're only going to do this once, reading is better."
+⋅⋅⋅"Setting political correctness aside, however, it's probably true that if you really want to absorb the multiple meanings, and you're only going to do this once, reading is better."

 ### Evidence about reading speed limits
 * How our eyes work when we're reading?